learn-co-curriculum/phase-1-using-fetch/README.md

 _non-blocking_ - our code is free to move on to other tasks before our server gives us a response!

-For example, in the following code snippet, our `console.log` will run before the we receive a response back from the server (we'll see this in greater detail a little further down).
+For example, in the following code snippet, our `console.log` will run before we receive a response back from the server (we'll see this in greater detail a little further down).

 ```JavaScript
 fetch("https://anapioficeandfire.com/api/books")